 Infrared repeater system hub

-- one IR sensor input
+- two IR sensor inputs

-- four IR flasher outputs
+- five IR flasher outputs three full power, two variable power

 - UL-listed, regulated in-line power supply with universal voltage capability